digitaltrails/onvifeye/README.md

 # (the id can be anything you like, it doesn't have to be an actual camera id)
 python3 ~/Projects/onvifeye/onvifeye-email.py DummyCameraId IsPerson/20250209-134428
 ```

+ > [!WARNING]
+ > The email script is currently hard coded to expect images and videos to be
+ > in the default location (edit the script to change it).

 User systemd service
 --------------------